 Shopping in Hong Kong is more of a lifestyle than a hobby.
 Shoppers can go bargain hunting for trendy items at Jardine’s Crescent in Causeway Bay, which is known for its fashion-forward finds such as embellished blouses, home accessories and bags.
 Designer label hounds can head to Pacific Place for high-quality leather and name-brand clothing.
 Travellers in search of souvenirs like Chinese artwork and silk collectibles should visit the stalls at Stanley Market.

-In Hong Kong, most items—other than wine and cigarettes—are tax free.
+Travel Hack: In Hong Kong, most items—other than wine and cigarettes—are tax free.
 Look out for shops that are certified as QTS-accredited merchants.
 These shops pass stringent quality assessments for their customer service and clearly-displayed product information.
 Prices are clearly marked in shopping centres but there are opportunities to bargain at street stalls.

 China, Beijing: The Silk Market and Pearl Market